 Create 1-3 super pinnable images for your post.
 Vertical and colorful, but very easy to read, with a hook [catchy title] that will get you tons of clicks and thus more readers of your post.
 Again, I use Canva for this and there are plenty of templates to choose from.
 However, should you decide to start from scratch the dimensions should be at least 735px x 1102px or more vertical than that.

 I think Pinterest is an amazing blog/online business resource and am working on a course right now to show you how it can help you grow like crazy!
-Wanna be the first to know when its ready?
-Get LAUNCH updates here!
+Read about how I schedule and loop my pins to increase my pin’s visibility here.

 Sure, you can write tons of posts that are helpful BUT what are you really giving to your reader?
 By making freebies [downloadable incentives] you are taking your helpfulness to the next level AND growing your email list at the same time.
 Freebies are the best!!

 When you read a blog post, you think ‘wow this is great I need to do this!’
 But, will you really remember to?
 Imagine if that post had a checklist or a cheatsheet that you could print/download to help make sure you don’t miss a step?
 See how helpful that would be?!
-Adding tools like this to your post take your helpfulness game to the next level and your readers will notice! [click below to get the freebie for this post]
+Adding tools like this to your post take your helpfulness game to the next level and your readers will notice! [get the freebie for this post below]

 Create a Leadbox for your freebie

 Create a colorful popup box to capture your readers email address in exchange for your freebie.
 I recommend Leadpages for this.
 Did you click on the link above to see the super cute pop up?
 That is one of my lead boxes and they are so great for sharing your post’s incentives with your reader in a fun way!
-Leadpages helps you make customizable landing pages and is such a great tool for generating leads & sales.
-I’m so thankful for this program!
+You can also make a landing page with your email marketing software and I prefer to use Converkit.
+Read all about them below.

 Setup Converkit for your freebie